 Treating MDS Toolkit

 Health professionals are the primary source of information for patients.
-The purpose of this toolkit is to provide resources for healthcare providers to communicate with and support patients with MDS.
+AA&MDSIF presents the updated 2014 Treating MDS Toolkit with free resources for healthcare providers to communicate with and support patients with MDS.
 These materials will help you share the necessary information efficiently and effectively.

-The toolkit contents are based on the needs identified by MDS patients in the survey conducted by AA&MDSIF and summarized in The Oncologist in 2011 (Perceptions of Disease State, Treatment Outcomes, and Prognosis Among Patients with Myelodysplastic Syndromes: Results from an Internet-Based Survey.
+The toolkit contents are based on needs identified by MDS patients in the survey conducted by the Aplastic Anemia & MDS International Foundation (AA&MDSIF) in 2009 (Perceptions of Disease State, Treatment Outcomes, and Prognosis Among Patients with Myelodysplastic Syndromes: Results from an Internet-Based Survey.
 Sekeres, et al. The Oncologist 2011; 16:904-911).
 This survey showed that patients with MDS have a limited understanding of their disease characteristics, prognosis, and treatment goals.
-Many MDS patients were unaware of their disease severity, having been told they had a “blood disorder,” and thus may not be prepared to discuss disease-modifying therapies.

 MDS Mobile App

 Use this FREE mobile app to assist with risk stratification and treatment options.
 It includes medical calculators for these classification/scoring systems:

 - FAB Classification